Reece-Morgan/Reece-Morgan/README.md

 ### Hello there 👋 I'm Reece!

-I am a Front End Web Developer, with 5+ years professional experience working as a developer, using frameworks such as Angular, React and NextJS.
+I am a Front End Web Developer, with 5+ years professional experience working with frameworks such as Angular, React and NextJS.
 I'm also an indie game developer, building and releasing games under [Allus Interactive](https://github.com/Allus-Interactive)

 I currently work at [The Football Pools](http://www.thepools.com/) as a Senior Software Engineer in the Front End Development Team.